shubham-attri/Obsidian/Codeforces Journal.md

 3rd November:
 Started my day a little late, after a long night.
 Starting off by directly solving the CF questions of various rating and putting some thinking into the questions.
 There is also a contest today that I'll give.

+5th November:
+Took a day off, Now back with the things.
+I need to up solve the contest.
+Doing that only.
+Starting off with the work a little late though.